gkns/flat_file_http_api/README.md

     For existing implementation, We can split the database at a million record or such, But ideally we will run a timeseries database and make camel-route output data into that.

+**Known pending improvements:**
+1. check if Camel is currently processing, on API call, If result not found respond with an appropriate error advising retry after sometime.
+2. Change to an appropriate database.
+3. Use prepared statements at places where SQL is used, to avoid SQL Injection.
+4.

 Design
 ---